Category: Religion

 I also tried to inform people that we had a dangerous propagandist of hate, illogicity, and denial of submitting to God there.

 To mitigate my resistance to “hitler”, she applied to me first psychological violence such as shouting and threatening, then physical, such as extreme hunger.
-She also “loves” (“How good that there is Leponex!”, she loves to gives her loved pills to somebody, in general) psychotropic drugs and her actions caused me to be put me in a situation where I was forced to accept “treatment” by psychotropic drugs.
+She also “loves” (“How good that there is Leponex!”, she loves to give her loved pills to somebody, in general) psychotropic drugs and her actions caused me to be put me in a situation where I was forced to accept “treatment” by psychotropic drugs.
 Her strong propagandist abilities (she by the way worked as a political propagandist in several opposite political parties at once) made psychiatrists to accept her ideas about particulars of my psychological state and to choose a particular treatment.
-(In fact I was hospitalized for my belief in aliens, and she herself spoke about aliens all the time during a long period of time, so psychiatry is extermely discriminatory.)
+(In fact I was hospitalized for my belief in aliens, and she herself spoke about aliens all the time during a long period of time, so psychiatry is extremely discriminatory.)

 Forcing me to be escorted by her while I was visiting a Baptist church this “dear sister” (I tried to inform Baptists that she does not believe in God, etc., but they ignored.) intruded that Baptist church with her non-Baptist and quite non-Christian ideas, more similar to Hitler’s or pagans ideas.